 Building websites in Swift.

-The idea behind Swiftfire is that we wanted to build websites in Swift at the server side.
+The idea behind Swiftfire is that we wanted to build websites around HTML/CSS and Swift at the server side.

 The reason is twofold: